marco-cardoso/ML-News-article-classification-architecture/README.md

-# `ML News article classification infrastructure`
+# `ML News article classification architecture`

 In order to help journalists to write articles faster and reduce errors when choosing an article category this project was created.
-It's the entire infrastructure to make this feature work in a production environment.
+It's the entire solution to make this feature work in a production environment.
 The base model was trained using the data from the guardian website.
-The main focus of this project is the infrastructure, given the fact that the ML solution for the problem "News classification" is relatively simple.
+The main focus of this project is the architecture, given the fact that the ML solution for the problem "News classification" is relatively simple.

 Currently, the API is able to classify texts from the following categories :